UnifiedPaymentSolutions/everypay-android/README.md

 If the EveryPay card input form does not match your requirements, or if you wish to add custom branding beyond the configuration options, then you can create a custom one.
 There are two requirements for a custom card form:

 * It should construct a [Card model](https://github.com/UnifiedPaymentSolutions/everypay-android/blob/master/sdk/src/main/java/com/everypay/sdk/model/Card.java).
 The Card model can also be used to validate the inputs.
 * Use the [`DeviceInfoCollector`](https://github.com/UnifiedPaymentSolutions/everypay-android/blob/master/sdk/src/main/java/com/everypay/sdk/deviceinfo/DeviceCollector.java) to obtain a device fingerprint.
-Collecting the device info in the background while the user is entering card details is a good choice, since it may take up to 10 seconds.
+Collecting the device info in the background while the user is entering card details is a good choice, since it may take tens of seconds to get the (optional) GPS location.

 After your custom card form has returned a Card model and the device info string, pass them to `Everypay.startFullPaymentFlow()` as usual.